CiscoDevNet/terraform-provider-cml2/docs/index.md

   # credentials, either a JWT or username/password are required
   # an error is raised if neither token or username / password are set
+  # Note: Using a token is a lot faster than using username and password

   # token   = var.token
   username = var.username
   password = var.password